Artur-T-Malas/book-notes/README.md

     * if there are no results:
         - for logged in users -> show the option to add a book
         - for guests -> show a message with login link e.g., "login/register to add the missing book"
+    * if there are result generate a new view only with the found books
+        - for logged in users -> have a button on each result to rate it IF not yet rated
+        - for guests -> simply show the books along with their avg rating and rating count
 - [X] Hide "Add Book" and "Rate Book" buttons for guest users ~~OR redirect to login page~~
 - [X] Invert the logic of hiding buttons - by default show stuff accessible to everyone, and only if user is logged in, show the user-specific stuff
-- [ ] Rework login/logout section to use EJS template instead of dynamic changes
+- [X] Rework login/logout section to use EJS template instead of dynamic changes
 - [ ] Make the login section and logged/guest user sections into partial views (.ejs)
     * to get rid of the whole element creation/removal logic from `public/scripts/index.js`
     * to have the login/logout section always visible